Linear Barcode ActiveX Control & DLL

-If a scanner is not available for testing purposes, IDAutomation also provides hand-held barcode scanner kits.
+If a barcode scanner is not available for testing, consider these hand-held barcode scanner kits.

-The IDAutomation ActiveX Barcode Control supports several Linear and 2D barcode symbologies without the use of fonts.
-They are easy-to-use, "drag and drop" graphic objects that are compatible with Windows applications that support ActiveX including Microsoft Access, Word, Excel, InfoPath, Visual Basic, C++, FrontPage and Internet Explorer web pages.
-IDAutomation ActiveX Barcode Controls also function as DLLs that generate, print and save WMF images.
+The IDAutomation ActiveX Barcode Control supports several Linear and 2D barcode symbologies without using fonts.
+They are easy-to-use, "drag and drop" graphic objects and are compatible with Windows applications that support ActiveX including Word, Excel, InfoPath, Visual Basic, C++, FrontPage, and web browsers that support ActiveX.
+This ActiveX Barcode Control also functions as a DLL that generates, prints, and saves WMF images.

-Three basic steps must be executed to utilize the IDAutomation ActiveX Barcode Control:
+Three steps must be followed to use the IDAutomation ActiveX Barcode Control:

-1. Install and register the control in Windows:
+1. Install and Register the Barcode Control in Windows

 After the control has been installed and registered on the PC, it may be activated in any application that supports ActiveX or COM.
 Several installation tutorials are included in this document.
 For applications that are not listed in this document, search the application's help file for information about how to utilize ActiveX controls.

-Properties determine the data that will be encoded in the barcode and other options such as the barcode type and size.
+The ActiveX Barcode Control properties determine the data that will be encoded in the barcode as well as other options such as barcode type and size.

-1. In Microsoft® Word, choose View - Toolbars - Control Toolbox.
+1. Word 2000/2003 Choose View - Toolbars - Control Toolbox.
 There should now be a toolbox visible.
-On the toolbox, choose the "more controls button".
+On the toolbox, choose the "more controls button."

-2. Select the barcode control from the list of available ActiveX Controls and the control will appear in the document.
+2. Select the barcode control from the list of available ActiveX Controls and it will appear in the document.

 3. Size the control as necessary.